Find loans from churches.

 Churches also partner with Faith for Just Lending as well as local lenders to provide low cost loans to families.
 Even if the potential borrower has either poor credit scores or not even a savings account to their name, the goal is still to provide them some form of affordable loan that has terms in place that is based on their ability to repay it.
 If a lender knows that the person will never repay the funds based on their current household income and expenses, then they just should not provide them the money they are requesting.

-There are different organizations to apply at.
+There are other many other church and Christian organizations to apply at for personal loans.
 The lower interest rate loans issued by churches can come from many sources.
-The national faith based groups that take part are National Baptist Convention, Black Baptists, Salvation Army social services, National Association as well as Latino evangelicals, which operate in all states.
+The national faith based groups that take part and that may issue personal loans include National Baptist Convention, Black Baptists, Salvation Army social services, National Association as well as Latino evangelicals, which operate in all states.
 Or a potential borrower can always contact their local Catholic Charities center for information.

 Other sources of funding may be available as well from hundreds of local faith based groups.
 Some examples of these may be regional churches including Alabama Baptist State Convention, Kentucky Baptist Convention, Southern Baptist Convention, Virginia or Alabama-West Florida United Methodists, South Carolina as well as Kentucky United Methodists.
 They not only help the vulnerable get the money they need, but the groups also work with Faith for Just Lending on issuing loans for people with poor credit.